 - Use the interface cable provided with the camera. - When connecting the cable to the camera, use the cable protector (p.27).
-Connect the cable to the digital terminal with the plug's <s icon facing the back of the camera. - Connect the cord's plug to the computer's USB terminal.
+Connect the cable to the digital terminal with the plug's sscore > icon facing the back of the camera. - Connect the cord's plug to the computer's USB terminal.

-Use EOS Utility to transfer the images.
+3 Use EOS Utility to transfer the images.

-For details, refer to the Software Instruction Manual on the CD-ROM (p.171).
+For details, refer to the EOS Utility Instruction Manual (p.171).